ECDAR-AAU-SW-P5/Ecdar-Test/README.md

   }
 ]
 ```
-If an `executablePath` or `parameterExpression` is omitted, the engine is expected to be hosted externally.
-An example of this is the `External` engine in the above configuration.
-Engines can optionally be marked `verbose` to print failed queries while the tests are run from [Run Tests for Engine](#run-tests-for-engine)

-`testTimeout`, `testCount`, `testSorting`, `queryComplexity`, and `testsSavePath` are all optional attributes.
-`testTimeout` sets the time limit in seconds for the duration of a test (default=30).
-`testCount` limits the number of tests to execute (default=all).
-`testSorting` determines how to sort the tests if `testCount` is set.
-There are four different sortings:
-* `Random` (default) - Takes `testCount` generated tests randomly
-* `FILO` - Takes the last `testCount` generated tests
-* `FIFO` - Takes the first `testCount` generated tests
-* `Split` - Takes an equal split of each test-sort by RoundRobin, summing up to no more than `testCount` tests

-`queryComplexity` determines the complexity of the queries in the tests (the number of operators).
-Both the upper and lower bound can be set.
-If only one element is in the array the upper bound will be set to that.
-If more than two elements are defined then only the first two will be used where the first value is the lower bound and second value is the upper bound.
-If the array is empty, no bound is set.
-`testsSavePath` determines if and where in the filesystem to save the text-file with the queries being generated.
-If not set, the queries will not be saved on disk.
-`gRPCSettings` is the settings that are sent to the engine through gRPC.
-The settings can be found in the [protobuf](https://github.com/Ecdar/Ecdar-ProtoBuf).
 ## Run Tests for Engine
 Run all tests on enabled engines from `main()` in [Main.kt](src/main/kotlin/Main.kt) *(Click me in your IDE)*.

 Test results are stored in `results/ENGINE_NAME/ENGINE_VERSION/RUN_NUMBER`.
 Run numbering is used so new results on same engine and version do not override previous results.
 ```
 Found 5730 tests